centreon/centreon-documentation/cloud/security/security.md

 ### Network security

-Centreon has in its infrastructure dedicated network security equipment at each change of zone.
+The Centreon infrastructure includes dedicated network security equipment at each change of zone.
 Additional equipment such as software firewalls, intrusion detection or protection software, or flow analysis are implemented and monitored closely.
-Stricts controls are applied to the flows to allow the safe transit of customer data.
+Strict controls are applied to the flows to allow the safe transit of customer data.

 ### Administration